Empathy in Historic Preservation | Interview with Historian Madeline Feierstein

 Architecture of Exclusion in Manhattan Chinatown

-This essay discusses the historical and contemporary challenges faced by the Chinese community in Manhattan’s Chinatown, highlighting the impact of the 1882 Chinese Exclusion Act and ongoing racial discrimination.
-Despite systemic barriers, the community has shown resilience, maintaining its cultural identity amidst gentrification and urban development while navigating social and economic inequalities.
-VIEW PUBLICATION
+This essay discusses the historical and contemporary challenges faced by the Chinese community in Manhattan’s Chinatown, highlighting the impact of the 1882 Chinese Exclusion Act and ongoing discrimination against immigrants and working-class communities.
+Despite systemic barriers, the community shows resilience and maintains cultural identity amidst gentrification and urban development.
+VIEW PROJECT >

 The Panopticon and Trouble in Utopia